MarceloSpessoto/MarceloSpessoto.github.io/_posts/2026-08-24-kernel-mentorship.md

 The patches can be formatted with:

 ```
-git format-patch -v <version-number> --cover-letter \
+git format-patch -v  --cover-letter \
 --subject-prefix="PATCH net-next" \
-  -o outgoing/ <commit-range-start>..<commit-range-end>
+-o outgoing/ ..
 ```

 (OBS: no need to use `-v` on version 1)
-(OBS: 04233a25as..HEAD would format from 04233a25as to HEAD, excluding 04233a25as)
+(OBS: 04233a25as…HEAD would format from 04233a25as to HEAD, excluding 04233a25as)

-and the patches can be then submitted with:
+and the patches can then be submitted with:

 ```
 git send-email \
 --to-cmd="./scripts/get_maintainer.pl --nogit-fallback --no-rolestats" \
 --cc-cmd="./scripts/get_maintainer.pl --nogit-fallback --no-rolestats" \
 outgoing/*.patch
 ```

 (OBS: commits must be signed.
 It can be done using `-s` for git commit)